Fort Worth Theft Defense Attorney

 Understanding the details of your theft charge is a key factor in building a suitable defense.
 As a knowledgeable Fort Worth theft crime lawyer, I work one-on-one with my clients as I guide them through the criminal justice system.

-I am a prosecutor and judge with intimate knowledge of theft crimes and Texas courts, and this means that I can work to mitigate your charges or dismiss them entirely so you can put this incident behind you.
+I have experience as a prosecutor and judge with intimate knowledge of theft crimes and Texas courts, and this means that I can work to mitigate your charges so you can put this incident behind you.

 Theft Charges in Texas